Trial by combat: Judicial combat of 1386

 In December 1386, one of the last trials by combat authorised by the French King Charles VI was fought in Paris.
-The trial was fought to decide a case brought by Sir Jean de Carrouges against squire Jacques Le Gris, whom he accused of raping his wife Marguerite when Carrouges was in Paris conducting business.
-After lengthy hearings at the Parlement de Paris, with Jacques LeGris claiming that he had not committed the crime and Marguerite being with child, it was decided that guilt could not be decided through a standard jury trial, and a judicial duel was ordered.
-The duel put three lives in the hands of fate: Jacques LeGris, the accused, Jean de Carrouges, and the accuser, Marguerite.
+The trial was fought to decide a case brought by Sir Jean de Carrouges against squire Jacques le Gris, whom he accused of raping his wife Marguerite when Carrouges was in Paris conducting business.
+After lengthy hearings at the Parlement of Paris, with Jacques le Gris claiming that he had not committed the crime and Marguerite being with child, it was decided that guilt could not be decided through a standard jury trial, and a judicial duel was ordered.
+The duel put four lives in the hands of fate: Jacques le Gris, the accused, Jean de Carrouges, the accuser, Marguerite, and her unborn child.
 In the duel, the survivor of the said duel would be considered the winner of the claim.
-If Jacques LeGris won the duel, not only would Jean de Carrouges die but his pregnant wife would also be put to death for the crime of being a false accuser.
+If Jacques le Gris won the duel, not only would Jean de Carrouges die but his pregnant wife would also be put to death for the crime of being a false accuser.